The 20 Best Familial Periodic Paralysis Doctors in Italy

 Milan, IT

-Raffaella Brugnoni practices in Milan, Italy.
+Raffaella Brugnoni practices practicing medicine in Milan, Italy.
 Ms. Brugnoni is rated as a Distinguished expert by MediFind in the treatment of Familial Periodic Paralysis.
-Her top areas of expertise are Familial Periodic Paralysis, Potassium-Aggravated Myotonia, Myotonia Congenita, and Amyotonia Congenita.
+She is also highly rated in 6 other conditions, according to our data.
+Her clinical expertise encompasses Familial Periodic Paralysis, Potassium-Aggravated Myotonia, Amyotonia Congenita, and Myotonia Congenita.

 Distinguished in Familial Periodic Paralysis